stdm/stdm.github.io/issds-2021.md

 - Cross-field lessons learned, e.g., can data science help solve problems in which nobody has multi-year experience yet?

-## Outline of the initial workshop and call for contributions:
+## Outline of workshop and call for contributions:

 - **Date and time**: June 8, 2021, co-located with SDS 2021 in Lucerne, Switzerland (potentially in hybrid format or online-only, depending on the COVID-19 situation)